Rapid-Fullstack-Development/react-parcel-template/README.md

 A simple project template that is a starting point for frontend development with React.

+You can also use this template as a testbed to experiement with JavaScript and React code.

 This code was created during a [live stream](https://youtu.be/T1c6Rp9ijUA) to support the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).

 Follow on [Twitter](https://twitter.com/codecapers) for updates.